kevin-goetz/NBA-ML-Projects/Player Performance Prediction/README.md

 Excecute the notebooks online:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kevin-goetz/NBA-ML-Projects/HEAD)

 This can take some time if the binder environment needs to be rebuilt (navigate from the parent folder to the projects notebooks).

+Requirements:
+For the Notebooks two different virtual environments (venv) had to be set up because PyCaret only runs with a different version of Python and scikit-learn (older ones) compared to the newer versions that were used for the rest of the project.
+If you don't want to run the "Modelling with Pycaret" - Notebook it's sufficient to work with only one venv and install the requirements.txt file.

 ## Description